aarc-xyz/FDK-Widget-Next-JS/README.md

 ## 🙋‍♂️ Support

 Need help?
-Join our [Discord community](https://discord.gg/your-discord) or create an issue in the GitHub repository.
+Join our [Discord community](https://discord.com/invite/XubvAjtpM7) or create an issue in the GitHub repository.

 ---

 <div align="center">
-Built with ❤️ by the AARC team
+Built with ❤️ by the [Aarc](https://aarc.xyz/) team
 </div>